When you work online, nothing stays the same. Change and the need to start over in writing happen almost every day.

 Almost without fail, you have updates to the online tools you use or changes to your promotional and sales platforms every week.

-Or worse, you realise that your site security is not as good as you thought it was, because you discover that a hacker has accessed your site.
+Or worse, you realize that your site security is not as good as you thought because you discover that a hacker accessed your site.

 Perhaps you find out that a Google algorithm update has negatively affected your organic traffic.

-There are so many ways that your routines of working online change.
-These usually mean stepping out of your comfort to either adapt to them or in most cases, fix them.
+This usually means stepping out of your comfort zone to either adapt to them or, in most cases, fix them.

 Start with a clean slate